 Heineken is now able to tap the eastern European market selling brands such as Lasko, Lasko Malt, and Pils.
 Moreover, In March 2015, the company announced its plans to invest over USD 470 million to establish a new brewery in northern Mexico to step up its production and supply in the region making it the company’s seventh investment in the country.

 Heineken over the years had its marketing campaigns focussed on creating awareness for responsible alcohol consumption.
 The company sells its flagship brand and brews beverages such as Desperados Beer, a unique tequila flavored beer; Sol, a Mexican beer which is the part of Heineken portfolio since the acquisition of FEMSA and Strongbow Apple Ciders, a proposition with the unisex drink.

-Moreover, the company has exponentially stepped up its marketing budget by over 500% as it seeks to tap new regional markets and ensure its market share in the UK.
-Carlsberg has sponsored key global sporting events such as Euro 2016 and are associated with the English Football team as a part of its marketing strategy.
+Moreover, the company has exponentially stepped up its marketing budget by over 500% as it seeks to tap new regional alcoholic beverage markets and ensure its market share in the UK.
+Carlsberg has sponsored key global sporting events such as Euro 2016 and is associated with the English Football team as a part of its marketing strategy.

 However, regulation in countries such as India, do not allow advertisement of alcoholic beverages over the national television, but private channels often permit alcohol companies to advertise indirectly using surrogate products under the brand name.

-Key players in the market include Anheuser-Busch InBev, Diageo, Carlsberg, Heineken, Pernod Ricard, Remy Cointreau, SABMiller, and Bacardi.
+Key players in the alcoholic beverage market include Anheuser-Busch InBev, Diageo, Carlsberg, Heineken, Pernod Ricard, Remy Cointreau, SABMiller, and Bacardi.